tonuegbu/ng-datatable/projects/ng-datatable/README.md

 # Table component with sorting and pagination for Angular
-It is a forked version of [ng-datatable](https://github.com/cmglez10/ng-datatable) updated to Angular 9.
+It is a forked version of [ng-datatable](https://github.com/cmglez10/ng-datatable) updated to 10.
 The build pipeline was changed to Angular CLI, which should lead to smaller bundles and ivy compatibility.

 [![npm version](https://badge.fury.io/js/%40pascalhonegger%2Fng-datatable.svg)](https://badge.fury.io/js/%40pascalhonegger%2Fng-datatable)